NewPath-Consulting/wap-addon-member-directory/README.md

 The row contains the ID city and a class field.
 Each element of the row has the `field-name` class and the value has a class `fieldname field-value`.
 A custom attribute `data-wa-label` is included for convenience.

-## Developer Notes
+## How to contribute

+### Setup
+0. Clone this repository in your WordPress site's `wp-content/plugins` folder.
+1. Follow the instructions on [WordPress's block development environment setup tutorial](https://developer.wordpress.org/block-editor/handbook/tutorials/devenv/).
-1. Run `npm install` in the root directory of this repo.
+2. Enter the command `npm install` in the root of this directory.

-2. To build the blocks in development mode, enter the command `npm run start:member-directory` for the directory block and `npm run start:member-profile` for the profile block.
-3. To build the blocks in production mode, enter the command `npm run build:member-directory` for the directory block and `npm run build:member-profile` for the profile block.
+### Run and test
+3. Run `npm start` to run the React compiler.
+4. To test this plugin, activate it from the plugin UI and find "WAP Wild Apricot iFrame" in the block inserter.
+Since the plugin folder is already in the plugins directory, there is no need to reinstall it when you're testing. **Always make sure the build (in `build`) files are up-to-date when testing this plugin**.

+### Other useful `npm` commands
+`npm start`
+Starts the build for development.

+`npm run build`
+Builds the code for production.

+`npm run format`
+Formats files.

+`npm run lint:css`
+Lints CSS files.

+`npm run lint:js`
+Lints JavaScript files.

+`npm run packages-update`
+Updates WordPress packages to the latest version.

+# Release History
+August 9 2022 - 1.0.0 - first public release
+June 30 2022 - 1.0b3 - fixed license code